-Most people use only half the amount of sunscreen needed to keep skin safe from UV harm – are you one of them?
+Did you know that most people use only half the amount of sunscreen needed to keep skin safe from UV harm?

-Don’t feel bad.
-Sunscreen application is hella confusing.
+Sunscreen application is SO confusing.
 Like, everyone tells you to apply sunscreen liberally but what the heck does that even mean?
 A thick layer, half a teaspoon?
 It seems like no one knows.

 What you know is that sunscreen is messy.
 Greasy.
 It leaves a white cast on your skin and never fully absorbs.
 If you can get away with using less… Can you get away with using less?